lalasray/audioXvis/README.md

 - `webapp/`: local web UI for live microphone or uploaded audio
 - `Utils/`: data preparation, annotation, extraction, plotting, and conversion scripts
 - `tracked/`: tracking artifacts and example outputs
-- `data/`: local datasets, meshes, and checkpoints when present in your copy
+- `data/`: local datasets, meshes, and checkpoints when present in your local setup

+## Data

+The repository does not include the project datasets in Git.

+Expected local assets may include:

+- model checkpoints such as `main/checkpoints/diffusion_v2/best.pt`
+- local media, annotations, and derived geometry under `data/`
+- optional sample audio used by the web app

+If you clone the repository on a new machine, you will need to place the required local data and checkpoints yourself.

 ## Setup